TeamWizardry/LibrarianLib/gradle-docs.md

 can't access loaded mods, and if the mods are in the classpath the libraries will reference the wrong copy of the mod.
 (They reference the wrong copy since forge lifts a copy of any classpath mods into its own classloader, which is where our mod lives.
-Our mod then references Kottle from the forge classloader, while the library in the classpath references Kottle from the main classloader). `shade` is implicitly also `api` to reflect the fact that in the end the code is going to be freely available as part of the maven jar.
+Our mod then references Kottle from the forge classloader, while the library in the classpath references Kottle from the main classloader.) `shade` is implicitly also `api` to reflect the fact that in the end the code is going to be freely available as part of the maven jar.

+Because `shade` includes transitive dependencies, it is vitally important after adding or updating a `shade` dependency to check for and exclude any superfluous transitive dependencies (e.g. the Kotlin stdlib).
+The `shadowJar` task should also be configured to [relocate](https://imperceptiblethoughts.com/shadow/configuration/relocation/) the dependency's packages under the `ll` package (e.g. `relocate 'org.msgpack', 'll.org.msgpack'`).

+The [shadow](https://github.com/johnrengelman/shadow) plugin's relocator is applied to both the maven and final jars.
+Note however that _only_ the relocator is applied, any dependencies added to the `shadow` configuration or `shadowJar` task will not be added to the maven or final jars.
+The system operates this way because the `shade` dependencies are already present in the build output due to the runtime shading process.

 ## Mod dependencies
 Mod dependencies retrieved from Maven should be added to the `mod` configuration, which at build time will be copied